smbache/ensurer/README.md

 ```

 The type `some` allows any value and can be used to allow unsafe inputs.
-(TODO: make `some` default when defaults are provided, already default when
+(TODO: make `some` default type when default values are provided;
-no default is provided.)
+already default type when no default value is provided.)

 # Special features include